ChevyMan.ru

 -

-Inspect the drive belt for damage, splitting, or missing rib sections.
+Inspect the drive belt for damage, delamination, or missing rib sections.

 -

-Inspect for sticking and inclusions more than 1/3 of the depth of the drive belt groove.
+Inspect for adhesion and inclusions over more than 1/3 of the drive belt groove depth.

 -